Khoroshevskyi/GDC_FPKM_Downloader/README.md

 ____
 Some of the code, functionality and methods can be outdated, as the first version of the program was created in 2020 and API, and structure of GDC, Python are rapidly changing.

+If you have any questions or suggestions please contact me: 111273@student.upwr.edu.pl